olivernash/olivernash/README.md

 ## Recent publications
 - Thomas, A. and Nash, O. (2024) ‘Introducing the Workplace Algorithmic Impact Assessment as an AI Governance System’, in the Handbook of AI Impact Assessments, Oxford University Press.
+- Nash, O. (2024) A Socio-technical Innovation Systems (STIS) analysis framework: examining interactions between the AI innovation system and societal impacts on the UK workforce.
+The Pissarides Reivew into the Future of Work and Wellbeing - Working Paper.
 - Thomas, A., Nash, O., Rohenkohl, B., and Clarke, J. (2024) The Disruption Index - Renewing the UK’s Innovation Ecosystem, Institute for the Future of Work.

 ## Projects